Sony RX100 vs RX100 IV

 Body comparison: Sony RX100 vs RX100 IV

 An illustration of the physical size and weight of the Sony RX100 and the Sony RX100 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony RX100 and the Sony RX100 IV have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX100 IV is markedly heavier (24 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX100 IV are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.